goat-community/goat/_docs/quick_start.md

 study_area.shp

 There is one folder (your-GOAT-directory/app/data) in which you can organize the data you want to load into the database.
 The setup-script will search for shapefiles in this directory and upload all of them into your database.
-The only file that is essential for setting up GOAT is a shapefile defining your study area.
+The only file that is essential for setting up GOAT<sub>beta</sub> is a shapefile defining your study area.
 Other data is optional, however especially landuse data or custom population data can improve data quality.
-As high-resolution population data is one of most important data source for GOAT there are three different ways for you to feed the data into the system.
+As high-resolution population data is one of most important data source for GOAT<sub>beta</sub> there are three different ways for you to feed the data into the system.
 Depending on your data availability you can pick one approach in the `your-GOAT-directory/app/config/goat_config.yaml`.

 ##### Population disaggregation